|Perfume Genius / No Shape|

 8) “Choir” (2:29) – Frantic violin playing throughout the track.
 Hadreas sounds like he’s whispering into the microphone, making the lyrics kind of hard to hear.

 9) “Die 4 You” (3:33)* – Not apparent from the lyrics, but the song is about erotic asphyxiation.
 The title makes it look like a Prince song, but it sounds much more like something How to Dress Well would do.
 Minimalist, weightless, and deeply sensual.

 10) “Sides” (4:52) – Featuring Weyes Blood.
-A really warped, gauzy synthesizer props up the first half of the song while Hadreas sings.
-Synthesizer falls away when Weyes Blood takes over on the second half.
+A gauzy, distorted guitar props up the first half of the song while Hadreas sings.
+Guitar falls away when Weyes Blood takes over on the second half.
 Song’s end comes a bit abruptly.

 11) “Braid” (2:58) – A quiet song with Hadreas’s cracking vocals and a distorted piano.
 Similar to “Every Night”—another pretty piece that might not hold listeners’ attention.